5 Steps for Getting Your Self Published Book Into Libraries

 Originally titled, Getting Your Book Into Libraries, "How To Get Your Book Into Libraries" is an article that I wrote for Joanna Penn from TheCreativePenn.com, to share with her worldwide followers.
 Published on June 12, 2019, my "Creative Guest" post went on to become the top Google search result, out of over 2 billion, on the topic.
+Following is the article in its entirety.

 How To Get Your Book Into Libraries